divtiply/autolisp-sublime/README.md

 ## Installation
 Install using [Package Control](https://packagecontrol.io/).

+## Activation
-Open any AutoLisp file with Sublime Text, invoke menu item "View\Syntax\Open all with current extension as..." and select "AutoLISP".
+Open any AutoLISP file with Sublime Text, invoke menu item `View -> Syntax -> Open all with current extension as...` and select `AutoLISP`.

 ## Screenshots